knative/docs/docs/bookstore/page-2/pg2-sentiment-svc.md

     `❗Error: '/home/Kuack/Documents/knative/docs/code-samples' does not contain an initialized function`

     **Solution: You may want to check whether you are in the correct directory.
 You can use the following command to check the current directory.
-If you are in the right directory, and the error still occurs, try to check your func.yaml, as it has to contain the field `created` and the right time stamp to be treated as a valid knative function.**
+If you are in the right directory, and the error still occurs, try to check your `func.yaml`, as it has to contain the field `created` and the right timestamp to be treated as a valid Knative Function.**

     ---